Espace Léopold: Other and former buildings

-The buildings west of Spinelli are connected via the circular Konrad Adenauer footbridge (across the esplanade) to the Willy Brandt building (WIB, formerly D4), the József Antall building (JAN, formerly D5) and the old railway station building (BQL).
+The buildings west of Spinelli are connected via the circular Konrad Adenauer footbridge (across the Esplanade) to the Willy Brandt building (WIB, formerly D4), the József Antall building (JAN, formerly D5) and the old railway station building (BQL).
 The Brandt building began to be occupied in July 2007 by the external policies DG and the European Conservatives and Reformists group.
-The new complex has 375 offices in Brandt and 5 conference rooms (with 25 interpreters' booths) in Antall in addition to new press facilities.
+The new complex has 375 offices in the Brandt building and 5 conference rooms (with 25 interpreters' booths) in the Antall building, in addition to new press facilities.
 The first meeting in the Antall building took place on 7 October 2008.

-The ground floor (on the rue de Trierstraat side) of the Antall building includes an entrance to the Brussels-Luxembourg station.
-The old building of the Brussels-Luxembourg station (originally called the Leopold Quarter Station) has been turned into a public information office and venue for ad hoc exhibitions.
-The first such exhibition, on the history of buildings in the EU quarter of Brussels, was held in the summer of 2007.
+The ground floor (on the Rue de Trêves' side) of the Antall building includes an entrance to Brussels-Luxembourg railway station.
+The old station building (originally called Leopold Quarter railway station) has been turned into a public information office and venue for ad hoc exhibitions.
+The first of such exhibitions, on the history of buildings in the European Quarter of Brussels, was held in the summer of 2007.

 To the north of the Spinelli building are the Atrium and Remard buildings.
 The Atrium I & II buildings (ATR) hosts the DG IPOL and some political groups secretariats.
 Number 1 was completed in 2000, and the second in 2004.
 The Remard building was rented from March 2004 for a period of 9 years, with the possibility of cancellation after 6 years for an annual rent of €1,387,205.